 Put the cardstock onto your mat, place the mat into your Cricut, and load it by pressing the flashing green button.

 The cutouts from the windows may have gotten left behind on your mat.
-The easiest way to get them off would be to use your scraper tool.
+Using your scraper tool is the easiest way to get them off.

-After all of your mats have finished cutting, find the vellum that matches your cardstock layer and put them together.
+After all your mats have finished cutting, find the vellum that matches your cardstock layer and place them together.

-Once you’ve grouped your vellum and cardstock layers, you need to look in Design Space and put each layer in order.
+Once you’ve grouped your vellum and cardstock layers, the next step is to look in Design Space and put each layer in order.
 This will help you to know which side to put the vellum on.

 Step 4: Assemble the Paper Christmas Village